work-r-labs/go-icp_cython-Workr/README.md

 There are some notes below on sampling from the cad model, the first setting I guessed worked fine though.

 Input point clouds get scaled and shifted to be in -1.0 to 1.0 boxes.
 So this has to be undone before reporting the transform difference.
+This is in apply_transform.py and can be checked with visualise.py

 # NOTE: